HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

 - **Object position**: Sets an element’s position relative to its parent or containing element.
 Possible values include static, relative, absolute, sticky, and fixed.

-- Under the **Object position** property, you can also specify the exact placement of an element with the following properties:
+    Under **Object position**, you can also specify the exact placement of an element using the following properties:

       - **Top**: Specifies the distance between the top edge of the element and the top edge of its containing element.
       - **Bottom**: Specifies the distance between the bottom edge of the element and the bottom edge of its containing element.
       - **Left**: Specifies the distance between the left edge of the element and the left edge of its containing element.
       - **Right**: Specifies the distance between the right edge of the element and the right edge of its containing element.

+        The **top, bottom, left, and right** properties supports the following units and values:

         **Supported Units**: `px`, `vh`, `vw`, `%`, `calc()`
         **Sample Values**: `20px`, `10vh`, `15%`, `calc(10% + 5px)`, `auto`, `inherit`

 - **Order of Elements**: Controls the stacking order of elements, determining which elements appear in front or behind other elements on the canvas.
-There are four options available:
+The following properties adjust the `z-index` style property to change the stacking order of the elements:
     - **Bring Forward**: Moves the selected element one layer up in the stacking order.
-    - **Bring to Front**: Moves the selected element to the topmost layer in the stacking order.
+    - **Bring to Front**: Moves the selected element to the highest layer in the stacking order.
     - **Send Backward**: Moves the selected element one layer down in the stacking order.
-    - **Send to Back**: Moves the selected element to the bottommost layer in the stacking order.
+    - **Send to Back**: Moves the selected element to the lowest layer in the stacking order.

-    *These actions adjust the `z-index` style property to change the stacking order of the elements.*

 ### Typography